Cedarville, California: Education

-Public schools in Cedarville are administered the Surprise Valley Joint Unified District and include Surprise Valley High School as well as Surprise Valley Elementary and Middle School.
+Public schools in Cedarville are administered the Surprise Valley Joint Unified School District and include Surprise Valley High School as well as Surprise Valley Elementary and Middle School.

 Infrastructure

 The ZIP code for Cedarville is 96104.
 Wired telephone numbers in Cedarville follow the format (530) 279-2xxx or 279-6xxx.
 Wired telephone service is provided by Frontier Communications.
 Cedarville Hospital, operated by the Surprise Valley Hospital District, is located on Main Street at Washington.
 Cedarville Airport is located along Surprise Valley Road, 1.5 mi north of California State Route 299.